polazarus/hipstr/README.md

 cross test --target x86_64-unknown-linux-gnu        # 64-bit LE
 ```

-NB: previously I used MIPS targets for big endian, but due to some LLVM-related
+Note: previously I used MIPS targets for big endian, but due to some LLVM-related
 issue they are not working anymore… see
 [Rust issue #113065](https://github.com/rust-lang/rust/issues/113065)